Reboot a machine

 - Do not reboot more than one machine of the same class at the same time.

-First check whether the machine is safe to reboot.
-This information is
+govuk_safe_to_rebootconfiguration, the machine is considered safe to reboot.

 cache machines run the